MINREX

 Background

-MINREX (Ministerio de Relaciones Exteriores) is Cuba's foreign ministry and the source of official Cuban diplomatic communications.
-Foreign Minister Bruno Rodríguez Parrilla has served since 2016, making him one of the longest-serving senior officials under both Raúl Castro and Díaz-Canel.
-The ministry maintains Cuba's positions at the UN, the Non-Aligned Movement, CELAC, and ALBA, and handles bilateral and multilateral negotiations including the Holy See channel used for dissident-release discussions.
+MINREX (Ministerio de Relaciones Exteriores) is Cuba's foreign ministry and the source of official Cuban diplomatic communications, maintaining Cuba's positions at the UN, the Non-Aligned Movement, CELAC and ALBA.
+Foreign Minister Bruno Rodríguez Parrilla has served since 2016, one of the longest-serving senior officials under both Raúl Castro and Díaz-Canel.

-In April 2026 Rodríguez Parrilla posted via MINREX channels and on Cubadebate accusing Washington of 'creating confusion' to maintain a fuel blockade, characterising EO 14380 as having an extraterritorial character that 'intimidates, pressures, and extorts' third-party firms.
-Following the 20 May 2026 DOJ indictment of Raúl Castro over the 1996 Brothers to the Rescue shoot-down, MINREX condemned the charges as 'political coercion', with Cubadebate carrying Havana's position that defending national airspace is not a crime.
-The ministry filed a formal diplomatic protest, which the US Deputy Secretary of State answered on 24 May 2026 in a direct government-to-government exchange — the first exchange at that level in the current sanctions cycle.
-Díaz-Canel used the moment to offer dialogue 'on equal terms' while ruling political prisoners off the table.
+In April 2026 Rodríguez Parrilla accused Washington of 'creating confusion' to maintain a fuel blockade, characterising Executive Order 14380 as having an 'extraterritorial character' that 'intimidates, pressures and extorts' third-party firms.
+Following the 20 May 2026 DOJ indictment of Raúl Castro over the 1996 Brothers to the Rescue shoot-down, MINREX condemned the charges as 'political coercion'; the US Deputy Secretary of State answered Havana's formal protest on 24 May 2026, the first exchange at that level in the current sanctions cycle.
+Díaz-Canel offered dialogue 'on equal terms' while ruling political prisoners off the table.

-MINREX simultaneously manages Cuba's international legal argument against US secondary sanctions and the back-channel prisoner-release diplomacy via the Holy See.
-This dual posture — maximum rhetorical pressure on sanctions while sustaining enough dialogue to avoid full isolation — defines the ministry's operating mode throughout 2026.
+MINREX continues to manage Cuba's international legal argument against US secondary sanctions and the back-channel prisoner-release diplomacy via the Holy See, sustaining maximum rhetorical pressure on sanctions while keeping enough dialogue open to avoid full isolation.